ivy-llc/ivy/docs/partial_source/deep_dive/18_exception_handling.rst

 Instead of coding a conditional block and raising an exception if the conditions are not met, a helper function is used to simplify the logic and increase code readability.

+**Round Up**

+This should have hopefully given you a good feel for how function wrapping is applied to functions in Ivy.

+If you have any questions, please feel free to reach out on `discord`_ in the `exception handling channel`_ or in the `exception handling forum`_!